platformsh/platformsh-docs/use-platform.sh/010-install-the platform.sh-software-bundle.rst

 ----------------------------------

 `Drush <http://www.drush.org/>`_ is a tool for Drupal developers.
-Composer installs the drush tool in the same place as platform, in *~/.composer/vendor/bin/*.
+Composer installs the drush tool in the same place as *platform*, in *~/.composer/vendor/bin/*.

 Install drush. ::